prefabcode/SocialChannelHelper/README.md

   Displays a list of available commands and their descriptions.

 ## Example
-To hide incoming WorldChat messages and set the advertisement interval to 10 minutes, use the following commands:
+To hide incoming WorldChat messages, set the advertisement interval to 10 minutes, and customize the advertisement message, use the following commands:
 ```
 /sch -wc hide
 /sch -rate 600
+/sch -m Tired of the WTB/WTS/LFG/LFR spam and just want to chat with fellow gamers?
+Join /Social chat to talk with others on the server
 ```

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.